publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1790d.md

                 (i) it has a net worth ratio of not less than 7 percent; and

-                (ii) it meets any applicable risk-based net worth requirement under subsection (d) of this section.
+                (ii) it meets any applicable risk-based net worth requirement under subsection (d).

             (B) __Adequately capitalized__